• LATEST STATUS: Hours, Conditions & More! [expand]

 In 12 hours @ 24 degrees F we can cover over 18 acres with 1" of snow

-#STsnowmaking at Snow Trails
+#STSnowmaking at Snow Trails

 Though the snow is machine made, there is nothing fake about it... we are simply using the same natural process of freezing water into snowflakes, only to accomplish this we pressurize water and send it through three plus miles of 16" underground welded steel pipes to state-of-the-art SMI Super Pole Cat Snow Guns that are equipped with small nozzles around the rim of each gun.
 This breaks the water into tiny particles that are then blasted into the air with a giant fan blade at the back of the snow gun.
 Once these tiny particles of water are airborne, they freeze quickly, producing a volume of snow more consistent than natural snowfall.
 This process ultimately produces a snowflake with the least amount of moisture, making the perfect snow to carve turns on skis and snowboards.